TouatiMed/US-Bikeshare-Data-Exploring/README.md

 - washington.csv

 ## The Interactive Experience
-For a more interactive experience, I wrote a script that took raw input in the terminal to present the statistics.
-Below screenshots show the results after requesting for information in Chicago for the month of January on Sunday:
+For an interactive experience,the script takes in raw inputs in the terminal to present the relevant statistics.
+Below the screenshots show some results after requesting information about New York City:

 ![screenshot](https://i.imgur.com/Oit97pN.png)